python-cmd2/cmd2/README.md

     See https://cmd2.readthedocs.io/en/latest/argument_processing.html for more details

+    NOTE: `cmd2` also provides the `ACArgumentParser` customization of `argparse.ArgumentParser` for prettier formatting of help and RangeAction type

 - `cmd2` applications function like a full-featured shell in many ways (and are cross-platform)
     - Run arbitrary shell commands by preceding them with `!` or `shell`
     - Redirect the output of any command to a file with `>` for overwrite or `>>` for append